 CCTV may be step one in ensuring your business’s security; as you grow, you may have more assets that you need to protect, so you may want to look at other security solutions or at least, plan for them!
 Likewise, if you have opted for extensive security measures, your CCTV should be appropriately integrated with the rest of your security measures.

 Other Security Solutions to consider:

 Access Control – You can get two types of access control; Biometric or Standard.
 Both should stop unauthorised persons from entering an area although, Biometric adds that extra level of security.

 Intruder Alarms – A good Intruder Alarms will have Motion Detectors, Shock Sensors, Alarm, Panic Buttons and be controllable via an App.

-Security Gates and Barriers – Some Security Gates and Barriers can be manually controlled or automated to grant access alongside access control.
+Security Barriers – Some Security Gates and Barriers can be manually controlled or automated to grant access alongside access control.
 There are different types of security gates and barriers: Sliding Gates, Turnstiles, Drop arm barrier, Traffic spikes, Palisade fencing, Bollards and Pedestrian gates.

 Free Security Audit

 Not sure where to start or what security measures you need?